firstbatchxyz/swan-contracts/docs/src/README.md

 > You HAVE to type your password on the terminal to be able to use your keys. (e.g when deploying a contract)

 **Step 3.**
-Enter your private key (associated with the public key you added to env file) and password on terminal.
+Enter your private key (associated with your public key) and password on terminal.
 You'll see your public key on terminal.

 > [!NOTE]
 >